Schnitzer Prize of the West

 Nomination Criteria

-The Schnitzer Prize of the West is awarded annually to individuals or groups who have made a significant contribution to the future of the American West, with emphasis on exceptional levels of innovation and leadership in forming uncommon collaborations.
+The Schnitzer Prize of the West is awarded annually to an individual or a small group of individuals who have made a significant contribution to the future of the American West, with emphasis on exceptional levels of innovation and leadership in forming uncommon collaborations.
+The work of the Prize nominees is expected to:

 Schnitzer Prize of the West FAQ